funkey/candidate_mc/README.md

     Get the gurobi solver from http://www.gurobi.com.
 Academic licenses are free.

-  * only on Mac OS X: XQuartz (http://xquartz.macosforge.org/)
+  * XQuartz (only on OS X, http://xquartz.macosforge.org/)

 Configure:
 ----------